 Well, a close cousin of your hermit crab — the coconut crab (Birgus latro) — would not have been so easily ignored.
 Native to the islands in the Pacific and Indian oceans, coconut crabs are the world's biggest land-dwelling arthropods.
-Japanese spider crabs (Macrocheira kaempferi), the biggest arthropods, skitter around on the bottom of the ocean without bothering anybody, but coconut crabs hang out on land, and therefore are able to startle us with their size: They can weigh up to 9 pounds (4 kilograms), with a leg span of around 3 feet (1 meter).
-And although the coconut crab is a close relative of your childhood pet hermit crab, they have been known to eat kittens, rats, chickens and even each other.
-They've even been proposed as a possible culprit in the disappearance of the body of Amelia Earhart.
+The Japanese spider crab (Macrocheira kaempferi), the biggest arthropod, skitters around on the bottom of the ocean without bothering anybody, but coconut crabs hang out on land, and therefore are able to startle us with their size: They can weigh up to 9 pounds (4 kilograms), with a leg span of around 3 feet (1 meter).
+And although coconut crabs are close relatives of hermit crabs, they have been known to eat kittens, rats, chickens and even each other.
+Coconut crabs have even been proposed as a possible culprit in the disappearance of the body of Amelia Earhart.

 "The coconut crabs have no shell as protection from enemies, so they have powerful claws and a large body to protect themselves," says Shin-ichiro Oka, chief research scientist at the Okinawa Churashima Research Center in Japan and the co-author of a 2016 paper about the strength of the coconut crab's claws.
 "In addition, their mighty claws let them monopolize the terrestrial hard foods, including coconuts, which other animals are unable to get into."